Dprof-in-tech/peppasync-langchain/README.md

 ---

-**Built with ❤️ for Nigerian businesses using modern AI technologies**
+**Built with ❤️ for global businesses using modern AI technologies**